akhavr/d4-project/ddip-003.md

 Recomended approach is to fund worker balance, perform a call or several ones, and withdraw it.

-Other payment protocols, for example defining less custodial payment methods, are to be defined in separate DDIPs.

 If the client has a positive balance at the worker, or the worker allows balance to go negative, client discovers payment protocol and